decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 **Players are identified in Decentraland using their Ethereum wallet address.** This wallet is used as a persistent ID that’s already associated with all of the tokens that the user owns.

-**There is no way to limit how many players can be present in Decentraland at the same time.** Unlike a lot of other games where there may be different game sessions hosted in separate servers, there’s only one instance of Decentraland shared between all players.
+**There currently is no way to limit how many players can be present in Decentraland at the same time.** Unlike a lot of other games where there may be different game sessions hosted in separate servers, there’s only one instance of Decentraland shared between all players, at least for now.

 You need to keep in mind that there may be several players walking around your scene at any given time.
 Some of them might be walking through and not participating in the game.
 Make sure that the game mechanics can’t be easily disrupted by this.

 **The game loop of your scene can’t affect users directly**, the scene has a reactive approach to the user’s actions.
-There will be exceptions to this, such as elevators or cars that can move the user.
+If a player is standing on an entity and the entity moves or rotates, the player will move with this entity.
+This is especially useful for elevators, floating platforms, and the like.

 As the owner of a scene, you can’t forcefully push or teleport an offending user out of your scene.
 However, you will be able to blacklist users in the signaling server.
 You can also implement a blacklist in your scene’s code and deny certain services to blacklisted users.